bangtianliu/MatRox_RU/README.md

 ```
 The result can be found in hssflops.csv and h2flops.csv respectively.
 For HSS case, the columns are flops result for sequential, coarsening and low-level transformation;
-For H2-b case, the columns are flops result for sequential, blocking, coarsening and low-level transfromation.
+For H2-b case, the columns are flops result for sequential, blocking, coarsening and low-level transformation.

 #### Show the input accuracy vs overall accuracy (Figure 9)
 ```bash